-82. Acknowledging that food and nutrition are priority basic needs, in support of host countries, States and relevant stakeholders55 will contribute resources and expertise to facilitate access by refugees and host communities to sufficient, safe and nutritious food, and promote increased self-reliance in food security and nutrition.
-Specific attention will be paid to nutritionally vulnerable groups, such as pregnant and lactating women and their children, infants between 6 and 24 months, young children, and adolescent girls.

-83. In particular, this will include resources and expertise for:56

-- gender- and age-responsive targeted food assistance to meet the immediate food and nutritional needs of refugees and host communities through most suitable means, including increased use of cash-based transfers or social protection systems; - access by refugees and host communities to nutrition-sensitive social safety nets; - school feeding programmes to improve children's health, nutrition and learning and to support enrolment and transition to higher education;
+- 82. Acknowledging that food and nutrition are priority basic needs, in support of host countries, States and relevant stakeholders 55 will contribute resources and expertise to facilitate access by refugees and host communities to sufficient, safe and nutritious food, and promote increased self-reliance in food security and nutrition.
+Specific attention will be paid to nutritionally vulnerable groups, such as pregnant and lactating women and their children, infants between 6 and 24 months, young children, and adolescent girls. - 83.
+In particular, this will include resources and expertise for:56 - gender- and age-responsive targeted food assistance to meet the immediate food and nutritional needs of refugees and host communities through most suitable means, including increased use of cash-based transfers or social protection systems; - access by refugees and host communities to nutrition-sensitive social safety nets;